spacetelescope/stdatamodels/docs/source/jwst/datamodels/models.rst

         ...

 In this form, the memory for the arrays will not be allocated until the arrays are accessed.
-This is useful if, for example, you don’t need a data quality array -- the memory for such an array will not be consumed::
+This is useful if, for example, you don't need a data quality array -- the memory for such an array will not be consumed::